thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Community Organizers and Delegate Organizers

 There is a spectrum of how WCA competitions are organized, with organizer-led competitions on one end and Delegate-led competitions on the other.
-Organizer-led competitions are when a non-Delegate member of the community does most of the work preparing for and running a competition, while a Delegate does the minimum required of them: receiving a competition proposal, confirming a competition on the WCA website, generating scrambles, showing up to the competition in person to verify that the regulations are being upheld, and submitting results.
+Organizer-led competitions are when a non-Delegate member of the community does most of the work preparing for and running a competition, while a Delegate does the minimum required of them: receiving a competition proposal, confirming a competition on the WCA website, generating scrambles, showing up to the competition in person to verify that the Regulations are being upheld, and submitting results.
 On the other end of the spectrum are Delegate-led competitions, where the Delegate(s) handle every aspect of organizing a competition, and often the overall arc of multiple competitions in a region.

 In practice, fully organizer-led competitions are rare, as there are many possible points of failure that could prevent a competition from happening entirely, or happening at an unacceptably low level of quality.
 On the other hand, Delegate-led competitions are common in very small cubing communities with only one or two Delegates, as well as in very large and mature regions that have many Delegates under the umbrella of a Regional Organization.